Patreon/platform-documentation/source/includes/_resources_v2.md

 amount_cents | integer | Monetary amount associated with this tier (in U.S. cents).
-created_at | string (UTC ISO format) | Datetime this tier was created. description | string | Tier display description. discord_role_ids | object | The discord role IDs granted by this tier.
+created_at | string (UTC ISO format) | Datetime this tier was created. description | string | Tier display description. discord_role_ids | collection | The discord role IDs granted by this tier.
 Can be null. edited_at | string (UTC ISO format) | Datetime tier was last modified. image_url | string | Full qualified image URL associated with this tier.
 Can be null. patron_count | integer | Number of patrons currently registered for this tier.